DanielWeber-Sec/grc-security-portfolio/README.md

 ## Projects

 ### ISMS Implementation (ISO 27001 aligned)

-Design and structuring of a practical ISMS including scope definition, asset identification, risk assessment, control selection, and policy framework.
+Designed and structured a full Information Security Management System (ISMS) for a mid-sized organization, covering scope definition, asset identification, risk assessment, control selection, policy framework, and governance integration.

+Focus on translating abstract security requirements into practical, business-aligned decisions and implementable controls.

 👉 `/isms-project`

 ---

 ### Risk Assessment

+Developed a qualitative risk assessment model based on Likelihood × Impact to support prioritization, treatment planning, and management decision-making.

-Structured risk evaluation with business impact focus, prioritization logic, and linkage to control selection.
+Focus on identifying relevant risks, evaluating business impact, and linking assessment results directly to control selection.

-👉 `/isms-project/risk-assessment`
+👉 `/isms-project/02_risk-assessment`

 ---

 ### Security Policies

-Definition of concise and implementable policies aligned with ISO 27001 expectations.
+Defined concise, implementable security policies aligned with ISO 27001 expectations and designed to support accountability, consistency, and operational applicability.

-👉 `/isms-project/security-policies`
+👉 `/isms-project/05_policies`

 ---

 ### Tabletop Exercise

-Simulation of a ransomware incident to validate incident response and business continuity capabilities.
+Simulated a ransomware incident scenario to validate incident response and business continuity capabilities.

+Focus on decision-making under pressure, role clarity, escalation paths, and structured response coordination.

-👉 `/isms-project/tabletop-exercise`
+👉 `/isms-project/09_tabletop_exercise`

 ---

 ## Positioning

-This portfolio represents a transition from IT project management into information security governance.

-The focus lies on structuring complex environments, aligning stakeholders, and enabling informed, risk-based decisions — rather than purely technical security operations.
+This portfolio reflects a governance-focused approach to information security, combining structured thinking, risk-based decision-making, and practical implementation.

+My background in IT project management strengthens alignment between business objectives, stakeholder expectations, and security requirements.

+The focus is not on purely technical security operations, but on translating complexity into clear structures, priorities, and actionable security decisions.